 Situated within a green belt section of Lancashire, Blackburn is a semi-rural industrial town known for picturesque countryside landscapes in and around the built-up areas.
 Examples of the rural attractions in Blackburn include Corporation Park and Witton Country Park, and the vast sections of countryside enable developers to break land on new projects in a number of locations across the town.

 As there is so much potential for building in Blackburn, certain parameters must be in place to prevent unnecessary destruction to the environment and preserve as many natural assets as possible, especially in the case of trees due to the comprehensive range of benefits they offer.
 Blackburn with Darwen Borough Council has several core policies that cater to preservation and conservation, and while this could appear as a threat to property and land developers, planning projects will not be affected as long as the developer consults an arboriculturist by booking a tree survey on their proposed development site.

 Tree Preservation Orders – Blackburn with Darwen

 When a development is being carried out on land where trees are present, the best course of action would be to book a BS5837 tree survey.
-An arboriculturist will conduct this assessment, with it primarily judging the value and quality of each tree to determine whether they should be retained or removed.
-At this point, if they are destroyed or moved elsewhere, the arboriculturist will provide effective mitigation measures to compensate for the loss of natural assets in the area.
+A British standard assessment, tree condition and safety surveys of this nature involve tree surveyors inspecting the value and quality of each tree on the development site to determine whether they should be retained, relocated or destroyed, with an emphasis on structural defects and any potential risk of indirect or direct damage to trees.